btskinner/rworkshop/_modules/programming_two.md

         }
     }

-    ## convert back to non-standarded centers if necessary
+    ## convert back to non-standard centers if necessary
     if (standardize) {
         sd <- sdata[['sd']]
         mu <- sdata[['mu']]